WAEC GCE 2026 Registration Form, Fees and Key Dates

 WAEC has set the registration process online for private candidates.

-After buying the Registration PIN, each candidate should visit the WAEC GCE registration portal to complete the entry.
-The process includes biometric features, which WAEC will use to validate candidates at exam centres.
+After buying the Registration PIN, each candidates should visit the WAEC GCE registration portal to complete the entry.
+The process includes biometric features, which WAEC will use to validate candidate at exam centres.

 Candidates should read each entry field with care before submission.